erushinj/moon-alarmingly-streamlined-spawngroups/README.md

 - Minigun Dozers are added to some scripted spawns and will spawn regardless of the Minigun Dozers setting on Death Wish
 - Marshal Marksmen are added to some scripted spawns to compensate for their removal from the assaults
 - Includes a tweaked version of [Give Random Arms to Scripted Spawns](https://modworkshop.net/mod/42111)
-- Certain special enemies are also given appropriate weaponry for faction consistency
+- Certain special enemies are given appropriate weaponry for faction consistency
 - Certain unique characters (bosses, friendly NPCs) are also given different weapons
 - Mission scripting for several maps has been tweaked - both to improve scripted spawn variety, and to improve game flow
 - Some enemy-related modifiers and mutators have been tweaked to better work with the mod